larq/larq/CONTRIBUTING.md

 pytest . -n auto
 ```

-A new version of the documentation will be automatically published once merged into the master branch.
+A new version of the documentation will be automatically published once merged into the main branch.

 ## Code style